 Scalp 18 Coal Tar Shampoo ran our winner extremely close and is our second favorite coal tar shampoo.

-The manufacturer, Art Naturals, are one of our favorite shampoo manufacturers.
-This is a company who value quality ingredients and transparency in what they do.
+The manufacturer, Art Naturals, is one of our favorite shampoo manufacturers.
+This is a company who values quality ingredients and transparency in what they do.

 These essential oils do come at a price – they contain fragrances.
 But if you’re not sensitive to fragrances, this could be a better shampoo for you.